CAZ-H/OmniHam/README.md

 Logged chat will be saved in /dict/specifiedlogfilenameinRunrb.txt.
 The command for text generation from a particular dictionary will be the filename.
 (Plans to change this.)
 There is a /help command that lists all dictionaries and their usage.
-*As the Discord server owner, you must send the /sleep command so the bot can save its currently open dictionaries.*
+*As the bot owner, you must send the /sleep command so the bot can save its currently open dictionaries.*
 *Do not simply close the console window.*
 Finally run Run.bat.